Sarah Lofgren

 Assistant Professor of Medicine and Infectious Diseases

 Sarah Lofgren studies barriers to HIV care in Uganda.
-She is particularly interested in mood disorders among people living with HIV and HIV stigma.
+She is particularly interested in mood disorders and addiction among people living with HIV.
 Dr. Lofgren has a BA in biochemistry from the University of Minnesota, Morris.
-She completed her MD at Duke University and spent a year in Moshi, Tanzania as part of her training.
-She then did her Internal Medicine training at Emory University.
-Finally she did her Infectious Diseases Fellowship at the University of Minnesota.
-As part of her fellowship she was a Fogarty International Center fellow in Kampala, Uganda.
-She looked at barriers to HIV care focusing on psychosocial and mental health barriers.
-She has been awarded a K23 and R21 to study depression in people living with HIV.
+She completed her MD at Duke University and spent a year in Moshi, Tanzania, as part of her training.
+She then completed her internal medicine training at Emory University.
+Finally, she completed her Infectious Diseases Fellowship at the University of Minnesota.
+As part of her fellowship, she was a Fogarty International Center fellow in Kampala, Uganda.
+She looked at barriers to HIV care, focusing on psychosocial and mental health barriers.
+She was awarded a K23 and R21 to study depression in people living with HIV.
 She does clinical work in Minneapolis, MN.

 Sarah Lofgren in Uganda